 There are heavy plastic putty knives available that are less likely to damage the wood underneath the paint.

-Can You Wash Chalk Paint Off With Water?
+Does Chalk Paint Come Off With Water?

 If you have a power washer or a hose with a strong sprayer, you might be able to use that to remove chalk paint from larger painted objects.